AzHicham/loki/Readme.md

 Now when a client request arrives, it will provide the allowed departure and arrival stop points, along with their fallback durations.
 A `Request` object should be built from the `LaxatipsData` and the client input.
-During construction, the `Model` will be use to check if the client input is valid (e.g. that the provided stop points uris are known), and will provides indices (e.g. `Idx<StopPoint>`) that can be fed to the `TransitData`, which will convert them in a way understandable for the engine (e.g. to `Stop`)?
+During construction, the `Model` will be use to check if the client input is valid (e.g. that the provided stop points uris are known), and will provides indices (e.g. `Idx<StopPoint>`) that can be fed to the `TransitData`, which will convert them in a way understandable for the engine (e.g. to `Stop`).

 If everything went good, we now have a `Request` that can be solved with the `MulticriteriaRaptor`.

-After solving, the `MulticriteriaRaptor` will contains `public_transit::Journey`, that will be processed throught the `Request` into a way that is understantable by the client.
+After solving, the `MulticriteriaRaptor` will contains `public_transit::Journey`s, that will be processed throught the `Request` into a way that is understantable by the client.
-First, the `public_transit::Journey` is converted to a `response::Journey`.
+First, a `public_transit::Journey` is converted to a `response::Journey`.
 At this stage, we use the `TransitData` structure to check if the journey is indeed valid (`MulticriteriaRaptor` may have bugs !).
 The `response::Journey` contains only types associated the `TransitData`.
-However, it can be transformed into a sequence of `DepartureSection`, `VehicleSection`, `TransferSection`, `WaitingSection`, `ArrivalSection` that contains indices for the `Model` as well as datetime in UTC.
+However, it can be transformed into a sequence of `DepartureSection`, `VehicleSection`, `TransferSection`, `WaitingSection`, `ArrivalSection` that contains indices for the `Model` as well as datetimes in UTC.

 These sections can then be used in conjunction with the `Model` to provides the response expected by the client.
 This last step is handled not inside the library, but in the subcrates.
 For example `cli` will just print the journey on the standard output, whereas `server` will fill a protobuf response.